-On the other hand, the specter of highpowered business executives running to Washington with hat in hand is not a particularly noble one.
+On the other hand, the specter of high-powered business executives running to

+Washington with hat in hand is not a particularly noble one.
 In this regard, there is an important role for the citizen/voter to support changes in government policies that make it less attractive to travel to Washington for help.
-A bailout is a bailout, even if it's for high-definition television.
-Say's law -supply creates its own demand -- works with a vengeance in this area: the supply of aid to "worthy" businesses encourages the demand for that aid.
+A bailout is a bailout, even if it's for high density television.
+Say's law -- supply creates its own demand -- works with a vengeance in this area: the supply of aid to "worthy" businesses encourages the demand for that aid.

-Citizens offended by large corporate PAC contributions and generous honoraria to members of Congress should focus on the root cause -- the great amount of arbitrary power over business possessed by government officials.
-Reducing that power is the most effective way of curbing PACs and discouraging honoraria to the makers of government policy.

-Those political contributions will not be forthcoming so readily if the money could be put to better use in more conventional business undertakings.
-The nation's welfare -and its economic efficiency -- would indeed be better served by redirecting those resources into productive private investment.
+To those citizens who are offended by large corporate PAC contributions and generous honoraria to members of Congress, I suggest that they focus on the root cause -the great amount of arbitrary power over business on the part of government officials.
+Those honoraria and contributions would not be forthcoming so readily if the money could be put to better use in more conventional business undertakings.
+The nation's welfare -and its economic efficiency -- would indeed be better served by redirecting those resources into product private investment.